patricklafrance/shelby/README.md

 **It provided features to:**

-* Communicate with REST and RPC HTTP endpoints in an asynchronous way with promises.
+* Communicate with REST and RPC endpoints in an asynchronous way with promises.
 * Automatically map or unmap the models observables that are sent or received throught HTTP requests.
 * Create a subscription to track all the changes of multiple observables (including arrays items).
 * Start a transaction on 1 or multiple observables, providing the ability to commit or undo the changes on the observables.